potterbm/bluesky-search-to-block/README.md

-# bluesky-search-to-block
+# Search to block

-Block &amp; report accounts directly from a post search
+A utility written with Vite and atcute to block & report users directly from search results